-- 1) 21 consecutive calendar days beginning with the date of earliest allowed competition in a sport/activity or - 2) One-third of the maximum number of games/meets allowed in an activity (rounded up if one-third results in a fraction). - vi) Grades of the 4th quarter of the previous year will determine eligibility for athlete participating in fall activities.
+- i.
+21 consecutive calendar days beginning with the date of earliest allowed competition in a sport/activity or - ii.
+One-third of the maximum number of games/meets allowedin an activity (rounded up if one-third results in a fraction). - f.
+Grades of the 4th quarter of the previous year will determine eligibility for athletes participating in fall activities.

-f) Code of Conduct
+6. Code of Conduct

-i) A student who transfers from any school, whether or not a member school, with a status of ineligibility for disciplinary reasons retains such status at his/her new school for the same period as decreed by the former school.
+a.
+A student who transfers from any school, whether or not a member school, with a status of ineligibility for disciplinary reasons retains such status at his/her new school for the same period as decreed by the former school.